apache/flink-kubernetes-operator/docs/content/docs/custom-resource/job-management.md

 Please check the [manual Recovery section](#manual-recovery) to understand how to recover from these situations.

+## Restart of unhealthy job deployments

+When Kubernetes HA is enabled, the operator can restart the Flink cluster deployments in cases when it was considered unhealthy.
+Unhealthy deployment restart can be turned on in the configuration by setting `kubernetes.operator.cluster.health-check.enabled` to `true` (default: `false`).
+In order this feature to work one must enable [recovery of missing job deployments](#recovery-of-missing-job-deployments).

+At the moment deployment is considered unhealthy when Flink's restarts count reaches `kubernetes.operator.cluster.health-check.restarts.threshold` (default: `64`) within time window of `kubernetes.operator.cluster.health-check.restarts.window` (default: 2 minutes).

 ## Application upgrade rollbacks (Experimental)

 The operator supports upgrade rollbacks as an experimental feature.